Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • equip lights for attitude control and night flight.

-• Carry C4 marking label and therefore meet the following technical requirements:
+• Carry class C4 marking label and therefore meet the following technical requirements:

 • MTOM < 25 kg;